pierrevanhove/PicardFuchs/README.md

 # PicardFuchs
-Picard-Fuchs equations for Feynman integrals
+Pages of computations complementing the article Algorithms for minimal Picard-Fuchs operators of Feynman integrals by Pierre Lairez and Pierre Vanhove